mybyrek/mybyrek/README.md

 ### Hi, Mybyrek is here.
 Your loved one! 👋

 Any fool can write code a computer can understand.
-A real programmer write code humans can understand.
+A real programmer writes code humans can understand.

 <br>
 ✔️ Senior Full-Stack Software Developer